Leandro Lopes

 Leandro Lopes Luiz (born January 24, 1984), best known as Leandro Lopes, is a Brazilian pop rock and axé music singer and songwriter.

 He rose to fame after winning the first season of the reality television show Ídolos Brazil.

 Biography

-Leandro Lopes was born on January 24, 1984, in Santíssimo, Rio de Janeiro, Brazil.
+Leandro Lopes was born on January 24, 1984 in Santíssimo neighborhood of Rio de Janeiro, Brazil.
 Adopted at age 15, he played drums in a pop rock band.
 At 16, he segued to a frontman role and joined a pop rock and heavy metal band.
 He then began performing at night, partying with his best friend of 13 years.

 His repertoire includes the musical inspiration from artists such as Zé Ramalho and Bruce Dickinson from Iron Maiden.

 Ídolos Brazil

 Overview

 Lopes auditioned for the first season of Ídolos Brazil on Rio de Janeiro, Rio de Janeiro.

 Performances

 Career

 Lopes signed a recording contract with Sony BMG, managed by SBT in July 2006, as part of his Ídolos Brazil prize package.